ctrlplusb/react-universally/docs/ApplicationConfig.md

 app.listen(config.port, () => console.log('Server started.'));
 ```

-If you are using `flow` you will get helpful assertions and type checking against your use of the config values.
-You'll also get autocomplete on the config values if you are using an IDE/plugin that supports flow (for Atom editor I recommend [`flow-ide`](https://github.com/steelbrain/flow-ide)).

 As stated in the background section above you must not import and use the config file in this manner within your "shared" source, however, don't worry about it as you will get a build time error if you accidentally did so.
 The error will also include details on the proper API that you should use for the "shared" source.

 ### In the "client" or "shared" folders